 The search engine does notknow what means of a “site” is.
 Not yet.
 However, many SEOs today needlessly worry about the possible negative impact of “internal link“.
 To a search engine, there is no such thing as “internal link” – not in the sense that we mean at least.
 A page can have internal links and that’s it!

 By now, search engine papers only refer to “hosts” “neighborhoods” and “sibling pages”.
 If you have a site of more than 100 pages or even more contents, it means that you have a complicated group of documents.

 Content Organization consists of both Intra-Site and On-Page factors.
 Its duty is to satisfy visitors with the content organization when they arrive on the site rather than the search engine.
 Since search engines make a great job of examining unsuccessful content, you have some leeway there.

 The intra-site organization comprises of two significant ways.

 Firstly, since a site rises in content (number of pages), it automatically generates a natural hierarchical structure.
 However, many sites need the proper hierarchical equivalence to support visitors to get whatever they ask for and a good intra-site system offers comfort to create an unnecessary navigation system (it is important because it decreases page isolation).

 The intra-site method also instructs visitors.
 Being steady at this point, you can build your sites, and your users can learn how they can find whatever they want to ask.

-Besides the intra-site, the On-Page content organization is separated into two areas.
-There are simple things such as “title tags”, “bold text”, “header tags” (if you want to use them) or “link anchor text”, etc.
+Besides the intra-site, the on-page content organization is separated into two areas.
+There are simple things such as “title tags”, "alt tags",“bold text”, “header tags” (if you want to use them) or “link anchor text”, etc.

 However, it has more difficult things; the secondary content that connects the sections of the page together.
 These can accidental situations; ask the segue points.
 These points are not significantly indexable content.
 They may not be clickable pictures like arrows pointing.
 Also, tables or boxes can be used to highlight indexable content.